 Historically, brown dwarfs have been defined as objects with 13 – 80 Jupiter masses that are unable to fuse hydrogen but still massive enough to fuse deuterium, which is an isotope of hydrogen with a single neutron paired with its proton in the nucleus.
 Recently, however, astronomers suggest a different definition should be applied that encapsulates their formation process or other physical attributes.
 For example, Jovian planets likely formed from accretion of small planetesimals into a solid core followed by accretion of the surrounding gas, whereas binary stars formed via fragmentation of molecular clouds or their gaseous primordial accretion disks.

-This past week, an international team characterized five companions that were originally identified with the Transiting Exoplanet Survey Satellite (TESS) as TESS objects of interest (TOIs) – TOI-148, TOI-587, TOI-681, TOI-746 and TOI-1213.
+In 2018, an international team characterized five companions that were originally identified with the Transiting Exoplanet Survey Satellite (TESS) as TESS objects of interest (TOIs) – TOI-148, TOI-587, TOI-681, TOI-746 and TOI-1213.
 These are called “companions” because they orbit their respective host stars with periods of 5 to 27 days, but with radii between 0.81 and 1.66 times that of Jupiter and between 77 and 98 Jupiter masses.
 Hence, these five objects are right on the border of the deuterium vs. hydrogen fusion limits.

 The artist’s illustration below represents the five brown dwarfs discovered with the satellite TESS.
 These objects are all in close orbits of 5-27 days (at least 3 times closer than Mercury is to the sun) around their much larger host stars. © 2021 Creatives Commons Attribution 4.0 International (CC BY-NC-SA 4.0) – Thibaut Roger – UNIGE